-1 66.
-Trump himself continued to publicly pronounce the importance of the 2 Turnback Policy, through tweets, including direct statements that promote the 3 direct violation of the law: 4 • June 24, 2019, "When somehody somes in we must 5 June 24, 2018: "When somebody comes in, we must immediately, with no Judges or Court Cases, bring them back 6 from where they came."52 7 • June 30: "When people come into our Country illegally, we 8 must IMMEDIATELY escort them back out without going through years of legal maneuvering."53 9 through years or legar maneuvering.
-10 July 5: "When people, with or without children, enter our Country, they must be told to leave without our Country being 11 forced to endure a long and costly trial.
-Tell the people, 'OUT,' 12 and they must leave, just as they would if they were standing in your front lawn."
-54 13 your none avin.
-14 67.
-Meanwhile, CBP officials continue to turn back asylum seekers who 15 seek access the U.S. asylum process by presenting themselves at POEs.
-16 Predictably, the Turnback Policy has caused and continues to cause many asylum 17 seekers, desperate to avoid danger on the Mexican side of the border, to seek to 18 enter the United States outside POEs and thereafter be arrested and prosecuted for 19 unlawful entry and in many cases forcibly separated from their children.
-20 68.
-In recent months, Commissioner McAleenan and other high-level 21 CBP officials have openly acknowledged that the Turnback Policy remains in 22 23 24 https://twitter.com/realdonaldtrump/status/1010900865602019329?lang=en 25 https://twitter.com/realdonaldtrump/status/1013146187510243328?lang=en 26 https://twitter.com/realDonaldTrump/status/101487557557804034; 27 https://twitter.com/realDonaldTrump/status/1014873774003556354 28 effect, and that the United States is actively collaborating with Mexico to reduce the flow of asylum seekers.55
+- June 30: "When people come into our Country illegally, we must IMMEDIATELY escort them back out without going through years of legal maneuvering."
+54 - July 5: "When people, with or without children, enter our Country, they must be told to leave without our Country being forced to endure a long and costly trial.
+Tell the people, 'OUT,' and they must leave, just as they would if they were standing in your front lawn."55 - 67.
+Meanwhile, CBP officials continue to turn back asylum seekers who seek access to the U.S. asylum process by presenting themselves at POEs.
+Predictably, the Turnback Policy has caused and continues to cause many asylum seekers, desperate to avoid danger on the Mexican side of the border, to seek to enter the United States outside POEs and thereafter be arrested and prosecuted for unlawful entry and in many cases forcibly separated from their children. - 68.
+In recent months, Commissioner McAleenan and other high-level CBP officials have openly acknowledged that the Turnback Policy remains in effect, and that the United States is actively collaborating with Mexico to reduce the flow of asylum seekers.